 In Singapore, Affle turned to IP ValueLab, a subsidiary of the Intellectual Property of Singapore (IPOS), for support and advice to fully harness its products’ IP potential.

-“IP ValueLab made us more aware of the support and possibilities around IP assets and related financing opportunities including government grants as well as valuation of IP and commercialization of IP, ” he says.
+“IP ValueLab made us more aware of the support and possibilities around IP assets and related financing opportunities including government grants as well as valuation of IP and commercialisation of IP, ” he says.